czyzby/gdx-setup/CONTRIBUTING.md

 Don't be afraid to create issues with requests and questions!

-All Kotlin sources ahouls bw formatted with the default Kotlin IntelliJ formatter.
+All Kotlin sources should be formatted with the default Kotlin IntelliJ formatter.

 ### Adding a new third-party extension